Mr Jim Campbell (Chair)

 Ms Tracey McKinley (Parent Governor)

 Tracey is a parent governor.
-She supports the governors with Health and Safety.
+She supports the governors with Safeguarding.
 Having previously worked as a riding instructor and with 3-day event horses across Europe, Tracey decided to study for a Diploma at Manchester University.
 She moved in to construction becoming Head Office Manager of a large construction merchant, which brought her training in all aspects of construction, property management and Healthy & Safety.
 As she had enjoyed working with children previously, she decided to become a Foster Carer for The Adolecent & Childrens Trust (TACT) before moving to Derbyshire in 2008.
 She has completed EYFS training with our local authority.
-She currently runs her own online retail business and has her daughter, Kiera, in Year 5 of Morley Primary.
+She currently runs her own online retail business and has her daughter, Kiera, in Class 3 of Morley Primary.